How many times have you seen customer support “tips” that are vague and totally useless for your business?

 Here’s an example from the team at Stride:

-In 2007, the Customer Contact Council surveyed 75,000 customers who had recently contacted a company for support.
+The Customer Contact Council surveyed 75,000 customers who had contacted a company for support.

 What they found was fascinating: even more than “delighting” customers, what drives customer loyalty most is reducing the amount of work the customer has to do.